Defining and linking coordinate systems (#CS ADD)

 3 angles of rotation in [°].

 Linking to a CS stack is formed by programming a #CS ADD sequence.
 The new CS programmed last is always the top CS in the stack.
 The individual CS's are linked in the order of programming from bottom to top depending on the stack structure.
-The translatory and rotary shifts always refer to the origin of the previous CS.
+The translatory and rotary shifts refer to the origin of the previous CS.
 The same rules apply to the rotation sequence and rotation mode as for standard CS programming.

 The CS stack can be used at interpolator level to display the currently transformed coordinates.